 ‘Tis the season – to pay your vehicle circulation permit

-The National Insurance Institute (INS) begins collecting payments today for 2018 mandatory vehicle circulation permits, or marchamos.
+The National Insurance Institute (INS) on Nov.
+2 will begin collecting payments for 2021 mandatory vehicle circulation permits, or marchamos.
 The payment varies according to the year, make and use of a vehicle.
 It includes Mandatory Automobile Insurance (SOA), property tax, sales tax and other taxes, as well as unpaid traffic fines.

 Paying after the deadline also entails a daily fine of a certain percentage of every tax that is part of the marchamo, plus a monthly fine of a percentage of the value of all insurance charges.

-Vehicle owners can find out exactly what they owe on the INS website (although this function did not appear to be working at the time this article was posted).
-You can also send a text with the word MARCHAMO followed by your license plate number to 1467, or call, toll free, 800-MARCHAMO (800-6272-4266).
+Vehicle owners can find out exactly what they owe on the INS website.
+You can also send a text with the word “marchamo” followed by your license plate number to 1467, or call, toll free, 800-MARCHAMO (800-6272-4266).

-Vehicle owners can pay their marchamo at 2,283 authorized collection points, including INS branches, banks and many businesses.
+Vehicle owners can pay their marchamo at thousands of authorized collection points, including INS branches, banks and many businesses.
 Payment locations can be found here.

 Decarbonization will bring significant economic benefits to Costa Rica, study saysAFP and The Tico Times - November 24, 2020